Sister Anna Rose Ruhland

 Presently she resides at Sacred Heart Monastery in Richardton, ND.

 Sister Janeane says religious life offers a peace such as the world could not give.
-This has been important to her in her years in the Monastery.
+This has been important to her in her years in the Community.

 Sister Jill West

 Sister Jill West is the fifth child and first girl born to Terry and Donna West.
 She was born March 10, 1960 in Plentywood, Montana.
 The family lived in Outlook, MT where she grew up with her four older brothers and two younger sisters.
 Sister Jill was active in her favorite sports of basketball, track, and softball in high school.
 She was very active in her church, St. Boniface.
 She graduated from Outlook High School in 1978.